5 Best WordPress Accordion Plugins (Tested for 2026)

 This native accordion relies on the HTML <details> and <summary> tags rather than JavaScript.
 You add it by inserting a Details block, setting the summary text as the clickable heading, and placing your content inside.
 There’s even an option to have the accordion open by default.

 The biggest advantage of the built-in WordPress accordion is performance and accessibility.
 Because it’s pure HTML, there’s no extra JavaScript to load, and it’s keyboard and screen-reader friendly out of the box.
-This makes it a great option for basic use cases like simple FAQs, documentation sections, or expandable content where multiple sections being open at once isn’t an issue.

 That said, the native accordion is intentionally minimal.
 It doesn’t support advanced features like auto-closing other accordion items, animations, icons, or built-in FAQ schema.
 Styling options are also limited and depend heavily on your theme.